Leroy Sane next club: Bayern Munich confirm they will make push for Manchester City winger if he wants to join them | Goal.com

-Bayern confirm they will make push for Sane if he wants to join them
+Bayern confirm they will make push for Sane but only if he wants to join them

 Bayern Munich will begin concrete negotiations with Manchester City over Leroy Sane if the winger says he wants a move to the Allianz Arena, the club's CEO Karl-Heinz Rummenigge has confirmed.